pleiszenburg/zugbruecke/README.rst

 The following features have yet not been added to pycrosscall:

 - Access to DLLs using the ``cdll`` and ``oledll`` calling conventions
+- Access to DLL functions exported by ordinal instead of by name
 - Windows data types (``wintypes``)
 - Related functions for handling DLLs and routines (``WINFUNCTYPE``, ``DllCanUnloadNow``, ``DllGetClassObject``)
 - Error-handling, Windows-style (``FormatError``, ``GetLastError``, ``get_last_error``, ``set_last_error``, ``WinError``)